wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.2.0.9 =
+- Added support for 2D barcode readers
+- Fixed issues with check-ins when orders are pending

 = 3.2.0.8 =
 - Fixed issue with download links and permissions when using ORDER_DETAILS e-mail placeholde